Double entry bookkeeping: what it is and how it works

 Why use double-entry bookkeeping?

-While single-entry bookkeeping tracks money coming in and out, double-entry gives you a much clearer picture of your business's financial health.
-It's the standard for several reasons:
+Single-entry bookkeeping tracks money coming in and out, but double-entry gives you a much clearer picture of your business's financial health.
+Here's why it's the standard:

-• It keeps your records accurate.
-Because every entry must balance, it's easier to spot and fix errors.
-This built-in check and balance system ensures your books are always correct.
+- It keeps your records accurate.
+Every entry must balance, making it easier to spot and fix errors before they cause problems.

-• You get a complete financial picture.
-You can see not just your cash flow, but also what you own (assets) and what you owe (liabilities).
-This helps you make smarter, more confident business decisions.
+- You get a complete financial picture.
+See not just your cash flow, but also what you own (assets) and what you owe (liabilities), so you can make informed business decisions.

-• It simplifies tax time.
-With a full record of your income, expenses, assets, and liabilities, preparing tax returns becomes much more straightforward, as all the necessary information is available for forms like a company's non-individual income tax return (IR4).
+- It simplifies tax time.
+A full record of your income, expenses, assets, and liabilities makes preparing tax returns straightforward.
+All the information you need is ready for forms like the company income tax return (IR4).

-• It helps with funding.
-If you ever need a loan or want to bring on investors, they will want to see financial statements prepared using the double-entry method.
+- It helps with funding.
+If you ever need a loan or want to bring on investors, they'll want to see financial statements prepared using the double-entry method.

 Understanding the key principles of double-entry bookkeeping

 Duality is the fundamental principle of double-entry bookkeeping.
-Every business transaction affects at least two accounts, creating a balanced equation.
+Every transaction affects at least two accounts, creating a balanced equation where debits always equal credits.
 For example:

 Types of accounts in double-entry bookkeeping

-Every transaction is recorded in at least two accounts.
-These accounts are all listed in your chart of accounts, which is the backbone of your bookkeeping system.
-The five main types are:
+Every transaction is recorded in at least two accounts from your chart of accounts, which organises all your business's financial categories.
+The five main account types are:

 1. Assets